 Step 9.
 Fill nail holes.

 The next day, you can come back in and remove the clamps and fill all nail holes and any other gaps with DAP’s Plastic Wood X Wood Filler.

 Now, here’s the thing….if you follow my advice and only stain the inside of the wood on the tray, the only sanding you’ll need to do right now is sanding the wood filler down, which can be done with an orbital sander.
 But, we had to sand the entire outside of the tray to get rid of the stain so we used the belt sander and then finished with the orbital.

 At this point, I’d also tape down the tile fully with painter’s tape so it doesn’t get anything on it!

-Be sure to wipe everything down well before staining after you sanded.
+Next be sure to wipe everything down well before staining after you sanded.
 Then you can just apply the wood stain with a foam brush and wipe off any excess.
 I did 2 coats of stain.